Delivery of Boeing Dreamliners to China held up

-HONG KONG (Reuters) - China said it has yet to approve U.S. planemaker Boeing’s 787 Dreamliner, which has put on hold the delivery of the jet to the world’s fastest growing aviation market.
+HONG KONG, Jan 7 (Reuters) - China said it has yet to approve U.S. planemaker Boeing’s 787 Dreamliner, which has put on hold the delivery of the jet to the world’s fastest growing aviation market.

 Another Chinese airline, Hainan Airlines, which aimed to get five B787 airliners last year, also had to push back its schedule due to delayed certification, local media reported.